evcc-io/evcc.io/content/_index.en.md

 Join the development team, and help us support the project by fixing bugs, adding features, and improving documentation.

 You can get in touch, ask questions, and get support from other users in the [Forum](https://github.com/evcc-io/evcc/discussions).
-You can also feel free to chat with us on our [Slack](/slack) (we don't bite!)
+Feel free to chat with us on our [Slack](/slack).
+We don't bite!

 ### Financial Support

 Everyone working on evcc is doing it in their spare time.
 You're welcome to support us as a [GitHub sponsor](https://docs.evcc.io/docs/sponsorship).

-Do you work for a company which offers wallboxes, energy measurement systems, or solar / PV systems?
+You work for a company which offers wallboxes, energy measurement systems, or solar / PV systems?
 Do you want to help enable your customers to charge their cars with their own solar power?
-Get in touch with us!
-Contributing code or sponsoring us with hardware greatly helps us to expand evcc's capabilities and get more customers charging and driving with Sunny Tanks!
+Get in touch with us.
+Contributing code or sponsoring us with hardware greatly helps us to expand evcc's capabilities.

 ## Sponsors